sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 Here's a checklist of things to consider when pushing to production:

 1. **Change all the default passwords**:
-   - Do this for Redis, PostgreSQL, Admin, Minio (or what you use) and Basic Auth.
+   - Do this for KeyDB, PostgreSQL, Admin, Minio (or what you use) and Basic Auth.
 2. **Change settings for where you upload your result**
    - Remember to change the [default settings](https://github.com/sitespeedio/onlinetest/blob/main/server/config/sitespeed.json) on where you upload the data and how you access it.
 3. **Limit your instance**: